plone/plone.api/docs/group.md

 ## Create group

-Groups are created with {meth}`api.group.create` providing a group id.
+To create a new group, use {meth}`api.group.create`, providing a required string parameter of `groupname`.

 ```{todo}
 Why is the api parameter for the id named 'groupname'?